-- 2.12 The hazel dormouse is protected under The Conservation of Habitats and Species Regulations 2017.
+2.14 The hazel dormouse is protected under The Conservation of Habitats and Species Regulations 2017.
 The Habitats Regulations implement The Habitats Directive 1992 into English Law.
-It protects the dormouse against: - Deliberate capture, injury or killing; - · Deliberate disturbance; and - Damage or destruction of a breeding site or resting place. - 2.13 Disturbance is defined as that which is likely to impair their ability: - to survive, to breed or reproduce, or to rear or nurture their young; or - In the case of animals of a hibernating or migratory species, to hibernate or migrate; or
+It protects the dormouse against:

+Deliberate capture, injury or killing;

+Deliberate disturbance; and

+Damage or destruction of a breeding site or resting place.

+2.15 Disturbance is defined as that which is likely to impair their ability:

+to survive, to breed or reproduce, or to rear or nurture their young; or

+In the case of animals of a hibernating or migratory species, to hibernate or migrate; or

-- To affect significantly the local distribution or abundance of the species to which they belong. - 2.14 The dormouse is also fully protected under the WCA.
-Dormouse is listed on Schedule 5 of the WCA, and therefore subject to the provisions of Section 9, it is an offence to: - Intentionally kill, injure or take a dormouse; - Possess or control any live or dead specimen or anything derived from a dormouse (unless it can be shown to have been legally acquired); - Intentionally or recklessly damage, destroy or obstruct access to any structure or place used for shelter or protection by a dormouse; and - Intentionally or recklessly disturb a dormouse while it is occupying a structure or place which it uses for that purpose.
+To affect significantly the local distribution or abundance of the species to which they belong.

+2.16 The dormouse is also fully protected under the WCA.
+Dormouse is listed on Schedule 5 of the WCA, and therefore subject to the provisions of Section 9, it is an offence to:

+Intentionally kill, injure or take a dormouse;

+Possess or control any live or dead specimen or anything derived from a dormouse (unless it can be shown to have been legally acquired);

+Intentionally or recklessly damage, destroy or obstruct access to any structure or place used for shelter or protection by a dormouse; and

+Intentionally or recklessly disturb a dormouse while it is occupying a structure or place which it uses for that purpose.

+Water Vole

+- 2.17 Water voles are listed as SPI for the conservation of biodiversity in England and Wales, under Sections 41 and 42 of the NERC Act 2006, respectively. - 2.18 The UK Biodiversity Action Plan (BAP) was published in 1994, and included water voles as a 'Priority Species'.
+The UK BAP has now been succeeded by the UK Post-2010 Biodiversity Framework (July 2012) and biodiversity conservation work is now generally focussed on the individual countries and their SPI for the conservation of biodiversity.
+Water voles are therefore considered a national priority for conservation in England, Scotland and Wales.
+They are also identified as regional or local priorities for conservation in BAPs produced at relevant geographical levels. - 2.19 Water voles are also included as a priority species for conservation in BAPs produced by water companies and government departments, such as Highways England. - 2.20 In England and Wales water voles are listed on Schedule 5 of the Wildlife and Countryside Act 1981, receiving full protection since 2008.
+The Wildlife and Countryside Act 1981, together with amending legislation, lists the following offences;

+Intentionally killing, taking or injuring a water vole (Section 9(1));

+Possessing or controlling any live or dead water vole, any part or derivative (Section 9(2));

+Intentionally or recklessly damaging or destroying a water vole's place of shelter or protection (Section 9(4)(a));

+Intentionally or recklessly disturbing a water vole whilst it is occupying a structure or place which it uses for shelter or protection (Section 9(4)(b)); and

+Selling, offering for sale, or possessing or transporting for the purposes of sale, any live or dead water vole, or any part or derivative, or advertising any of these for buying or selling (Section 9(5)).